 Marketing managers typically need a bachelor's degree in a business field, such as marketing, or in a related field, such as communications.
 In addition, completing an internship while in school can be useful.

 Work Experience in a Related Occupation

 Advertising, promotions, and marketing managers typically have work experience in advertising, marketing, promotions, or sales.
-For example, many managers are former public relations specialists.
+For example, many managers are former sales representatives; buyers or purchasing agents; or public relations specialists.